What is COPD?

 Some people are more affected than others by breathing in noxious materials.
 COPD does seem to run in families, so if your parents had chest problems then your own risk is higher.

-A rare genetic condition called alpha-1-antitrypsin deficiency makes people very susceptible to develop COPD at a young age.
+A rare genetic condition called alpha-1-antitrypsin deficiency makes people very susceptible to developing COPD at a young age.

 What’s the difference between COPD and asthma?